FireG45/demoTabViewer/README.md

 <img src="https://imgbly.com/ib/Ce1qh9chQO.png" style="max-width: 100%; max-height: 100vh; width: auto; margin: auto;" alt="">

 DemoTabViewer is web platform that can render, store and play Guitar Pro tabulatures in the browser.
-Built using open source libraries from the [TuxGuitar](https://github.com/pterodactylus42/tuxguitar-2.0beta) project for reading [Guitar Pro](https://www.guitar-pro.com/) format files, [VexFlow](https://www.vexflow.com/) libraries for tablature rendering, Spring Boot for implementing the server part, [Postgresql](https://www.postgresql.org/) for data storage and [MinIo](https://min.io/) for storing tab files.
+Built using libraries from the open source [TuxGuitar](https://github.com/pterodactylus42/tuxguitar-2.0beta) project for reading [Guitar Pro](https://www.guitar-pro.com/) files, [VexFlow](https://www.vexflow.com/) libraries for tablature rendering, Spring Boot for implementing the server part, [Postgresql](https://www.postgresql.org/) for data storage and [MinIo](https://min.io/) for storing tab files.

 - [Guitar Pro](https://www.guitar-pro.com/) is the de facto standard for storing guitar tab music.<br>
 - [VexFlow](https://www.vexflow.com/) is widely used for rendering sheet music.
 It features an extensive library of musical elements, but each measure and symbol has to be created and positioned by hand in Javascript.<br>